TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/DistributeEffectively/Index.rst

 Using the Source Distribution effectively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The .tar.gz distribution of the Source has an advantage over the .zip
-distribution: It provides a minimum of space usage and maintenance, if used intelligently.
-This is our suggestion:
+The .tar.gz distributions have the advantage over the .zip distribution that - if used intelligently - they provide a minimum of space usage and maintenance.
+Using them is our suggestion:

 #.
 Extract the .tar.gz file somewhere on your server.